 How we test mesh router kits

-Against that background, we went hands on with several of the current mesh router kits.
 All mesh kits are setup in a typical residential setting, with the internet provided via a cable modem.
-We set up each mesh kit as a two hub system, with the primary unit connected via wire to the cable modem (Optimum 60, DOCSIS 3.0 12 x 4 channels, speeds 60/25 Mbps).
-The second node was on a higher floor, with several obstacles in the way, including a floor, a partial concrete wall, and metal ductwork.
-Throughput testing was performed via the same methods used for our Best Gaming Router Guide, with NetPerf software.
-We performed throughput tests three times:
+We set up each mesh kit as a two hub system, with the primary unit connected via wire to the cable modem (Optimum 200, DOCSIS 3.0, 12 x 4 channels, speeds 200/35 Mbps).
+The second node is on a higher floor, with several obstacles in the way, including a floor, a partial concrete wall, and metal ductwork.
+Throughput testing is performed via the same methods used for our Best Gaming Router Guide, with NetPerf software.
+We perform each throughput test three times:

 “Close” — 8 feet away from the router (or in a mesh kit the primary mesh node as it is the one directly connected via a wire to the cable modem